Simplified Algorithmic Metatheorems Beyond MSO: Treewidth and Neighborhood Diversity: Graphs of Bounded Neighborhood Diversity

 \end{lemma}

-\begin{proof}[Proof of Theorem~\ref{thm:HYDEisXPwrtND}] There are $|G|^{\nu \cdot 2^\ell}$ possible (valid) extended numerical assignments for $G$.
-We loop through all of them and for each such $\sigma$ we \begin{enumerate} \item check if $G, \sigma \models \varphi$, \item check if $\sigma$ possibly satisfies $\alpha_1, \ldots, \alpha_\ell$, and \item verify the conditions given in Lemma~\ref{lem:extendingPossibleSigma}. \end{enumerate} If all three of the above conditions are satisfied, we accept $\sigma$ and say Yes, otherwise we reject $\sigma$ and proceed to next $\sigma$.
+\begin{proof}[Proof of Theorem~\ref{thm:HYDEisXPwrtND}] Let $G$ be a graph with $n = |V(G)|$ and neigborhood diversity $\nu$.
+There are $n^{\nu \cdot 2^\ell}$ possible (valid) extended numerical assignments for $G$.
+We loop through all of them and for each such $\sigma$ we \begin{enumerate} \item check if $G, \sigma \models \varphi$, \item check if $\sigma$ possibly satisfies $(\alpha_1, \ldots, \alpha_\ell)$, and \item verify the conditions given in Lemma~\ref{lem:extendingPossibleSigma}. \end{enumerate} If all three of the above conditions are satisfied, we accept $\sigma$ and say Yes, otherwise we reject $\sigma$ and proceed to next $\sigma$.
 If there is no $\sigma$ left, we say No. It is not hard to see that the above procedure takes $O(n \cdot n^{\nu \cdot 2^\ell})$ time and can be simply extended so that it actually returns the sought assignment $\mu$ in the same time. \end{proof}